storybookjs/marko/MIGRATION.md

 StoryOne.story = { parameters: { ...commonParameters, other: 'things' } };
 ```

+> NOTE: also the use of `addParameters` and `addDecorators` at arbitrary points is also deprecated, see [the deprecation warning](#deprecated-addparameters-and-adddecorator).

 #### Changed Parameter Handling

 There have been a few rationalizations of parameter handling in 6.0 to make things more predictable and fit better with the intention of parameters: